On Being Early to Shows

 On Living Paycheck to Paycheck

 Note: This essay gathers together several different periods of my life when money was tight and the margin for error was thin.
-Some of these moments go back many years, including a student exchange year in Dunedin, New Zealand, when a bureaucratic oversight left me without a meal plan for most of the academic year and forced me into a very basic daily routine of trail mix, apricot bars, and coffee.
+Some of these moments go back many years, including a year abroad in Dunedin, New Zealand, at the University of Otago when a bureaucratic oversight left me without a meal plan for most of the academic year and forced me into a very basic daily routine of trail mix, apricot bars, and coffee.
 Others come from later phases of adulthood: early teaching years in Kumamoto, young family life in Kyoto’s Mukaijima district, the strange suspended months of COVID, and the present day.

 I include these episodes not as a complaint but as a recognition of how common this experience actually is.
 Living paycheck to paycheck is often imagined as the result of bad choices or personal irresponsibility, yet in reality it is frequently the ordinary condition of people who are working hard, raising families, paying tuition bills, navigating institutional decisions, and simply trying to keep their lives moving forward.

-The story of my friend Mandiola, included here with his blessing, illustrates another version of the same pattern.
+The story of my friend Sergio Mandiola, included here with his blessing, illustrates another version of the same pattern.
 A long career in education, a series of institutional shifts, and one administrative decision were enough to push a once-stable life into years of financial improvisation before things slowly stabilized again.

 What these experiences have taught me is less about money than about perspective.
 Hunger sharpens the mind, small kindnesses matter enormously, and the distance between stability and struggle is often much smaller than we imagine.
 For that reason, the real lesson of living paycheck to paycheck is not resentment but compassion.